Start spreadin’ the news! While New York may be known as a cultural, financial and media capital of the world, it’s also a mecca of higher education.

 About Online Colleges in New York

-In 2018 the NCES reported that 6.9% of students in New York were enrolled in fully online degree programs, and another 10.4% were enrolled in one or more online courses.
+In 2018 the NCES reported that 6.9% of students in New York were enrolled in fully online degree programs, and another 10.4% were enrolled in one or more online college courses.
 Those numbers continue to rise as the state’s colleges and universities increase their online offerings.

 The CUNY School of Professional Studies (CUNY SPS) was ranked among the of US News and World Report’s Best Online Bachelor’s Degree Programs.
 Smaller private institutions such as Marist College and Pace University also made the list because of their outstanding online bachelor’s programs.